Light sensitivity or “photophobia” is common in people diagnosed with eye conditions or sight loss.

 Our downloadable factsheet has more information on light sensitivity caused by eye conditions, but the ideas may also help people without any eye conditions:

-Disability can be caused by eye conditions and with ordinary light sources and levels of light.
-Our eye structure is usually clear, letting light pass through smoothly.
+Disability glare reduces how well we can see.
+Disability glare can be caused by eye conditions and can occur with ordinary light sources and levels of light.

-Some eye conditions that can cause glare include:
+Many eye conditions can cause light sensitivity and glare, some examples include:

-If your light sensitivity is caused by an underlying eye condition, then treatment for your eye condition can mean that your eye becomes less light sensitive.
+If the light sensitivity is a symptom of an underlying eye condition such as cataract, then treatment for your cataract can help to solve the glare problem.
+Treating eye conditions like uveitis often means that your eye becomes less light sensitive.

 Unfortunately, not all eye conditions can be treated.
 If your eye condition cannot be treated medically then there are still things that can help you cope with light sensitivity and glare.